carbon-language/carbon-lang/docs/design/generics/details.md

 -   implement `Hashable`, but differently than `Song`, and
 -   implement `Printable`, inherited from `Song`.

+The rule is that when looking up if `SongByArtist` implements an interface `I` and no implementation is found, the compiler repeats the search to see if `Song` implements `I`.
+If that is found, it is reused if possible.
+The reuse will be successful if all types that reference `Self` in the signatures of interface's functions can be cast to the corresponding type with `SongByArtist` substituted in for `Song`.

 Unlike the similar `class B { extend base: A; }` notation, `class B { extend adapt A; }` is permitted even if `A` is a final class.
 Also, there is no implicit conversion from `B` to `A`, matching `adapt` without `extend` but unlike class extension.

-To avoid or resolve name conflicts between interfaces, an `impl` may be declared [external](#external-impl).
+To avoid or resolve name conflicts between interfaces, an `impl` may be declared without [`extend`](#extend-impl).
 The names in that interface may then be pulled in individually or renamed using `alias` declarations.

 ```
 class SongRenderToPrintDriver {